 Custodian (Full Time)

-Landmark College, located in Putney, VT, the leader in creating successful learning strategies for students with learning disabilities (such as dyslexia), ADHD and ASD, currently has an opening for a Custodial Professional.
+Landmark College in Putney, Vermont, the leader in creating successful learning strategies for students with learning disabilities (such as dyslexia), ADHD, and ASD, currently has an opening for a Custodial Professional.

-Hours are Monday through Friday, third shift, 9:00 PM to 5:00 AM.
+Hours are Monday through Friday, first shift, 7 a.m. to 3 p.m.
 Benefits package is included.

 This position requires a hardworking, conscientious, and self-motivated individual.
 Competitive starting wages are based on experience.
 Position also require a valid driver’s license and a home telephone.